Collab-Hub-io/Collab-Hub-Max-Client/README.md

 Start/stop observing all published events:

     observeAllEvents 'header'

+Clear a published event header from the server:

+    clearEvent 'header'

 Join a room (will create the room if it does not already exist):